14 Tips on How to be Successful as a Musician in a Working Band

 So the best approach is to know yourself, your body and level of tolerance.
 If you can, eat a decent meal before your gig, and pace yourself properly throughout the night.
 When the gig is over, it’s okay to pound a couple down if you want to, but just realize that even though you’re done playing, you’re still “at work” and you can still do damage to your reputation by going overboard.

-7. Realize you are on stage and people are watching your every move
+7. Realize that you are on stage and people are watching your every move

 All too often I’ll either be playing in a band or watching a group on stage and someone in the band is texting on their phone, or turning their back to the crowd, or just looking generally miserable.